 Possession and Use of Motorized VehiclesStudents may not have motor vehicles on campus unless they are eligible to register them as follows:

-1. The student does not reside in College-administered housing, OR
+1. The student does not reside in university-administered housing, OR

 2. The student has completed 54 semester hours and has completed at least four regular (fall and spring) semesters, OR

-3. The student is a classified or hourly employee of the College, is registered for fewer than five credit hours, and is paid from the Student Work Budget, OR
+3. The student is a classified or hourly employee of the university, is registered for fewer than five credit hours, and is paid from the Student Work Budget, OR

 4. The student, although otherwise ineligible, has obtained special permission (designated as "restricted permission") through the Parking Appeals Committee.
 Forms are available at Parking Services.
-Students with disabilities also may obtain the forms in the Office of the Dean of Students.
-The College may grant permission upon demonstration that a vehicle is indispensable for employment and for continuance at the College, is necessary to reasonably accommodate a disability, or for other essential College-related needs.
+Students with disabilities also may obtain these forms in the Office of the Dean of Students.
+The university may grant permission upon demonstration that a vehicle is indispensable for employment and for continuance at the university, is necessary to reasonably accommodate a disability, or for other essential College-related needs.

 Students who bring a motor vehicle to campus without prior permission in anticipation of receiving that permission, are in violation of this regulation.

 Students who would be eligible for a motor vehicle under this regulation may not register a motor vehicle for another student who would not be eligible.